apache/flink/docs/apis/dataset_transformations.md

 - Min, and
 - Max.

-The Aggregate transformation can only be applied on a Tuple DataSet and supports only field positions keys for grouping.
+The Aggregate transformation can only be applied on a Tuple DataSet and supports only field position keys for grouping.

 The following code shows how to apply an Aggregation transformation on a DataSet grouped by field position keys: